Here's a great Kindle Fire Tip!

 If you'd like an easy way to always keep your Kindle Fire on when it's plugged in (and charging) there are a few apps that will do this.

-The one I personally use is Dock Show which is currently only .99 cents from Amazon.
+The one I personally use is Dock Show.

 It's super simple.
 Once you have the app on your Kindle Fire make sure it is activated, and that's it!
 When you plug in your Kindle Fire the app will show up in your notification area (tap the top left corner where your name is).
 When you unplug your tablet the notification will disappear.